What is a Progressive Web App? Complete Guide to PWAs

 When to Choose a PWA

-Progressive web apps excel in scenarios where:
+Progressive web apps excel when:

-• Content-focused experiences - Your app primarily delivers content (news, blogs, e-commerce) rather than requiring deep OS integration
+• Content-focused experiences - Your app primarily delivers content (news, blogs, e-commerce) rather than requiring deep OS integration.

 When to Choose a Native App

-Native apps remain the better choice when:
+Native apps remain better when:

-• App store presence matters - Your business model depends on app store discovery and credibility
+• App store presence matters - Your business model depends on app store discovery and credibility.

 Push Notifications in Progressive Web Apps